MaykonFerrero/MaykonFerrero/README.md

 ### Maykon Ferreira 👋

-- 🔭 I’m currently working on FUEA as a Back-End developer
+- 🔭 I’m currently working at FUEA as a Back-End developer
 - 🌱 I’m currently learning about another languages such as Python and Java 👀
 - 👯 I’m looking to collaborate on C# / .NET projects